 All students participate in relevant, engaging, standards-aligned, integrated, and student-driven projects.
-These projects will lead to exhibitions of student learning focused on the articulation of student process and inquiry.
+These projects will lead to DEEP LEARNING EXPOS (exhibitions of student learning focused on the articulation of student process and inquiry).
 These projects will highlight Systems Thinking, Design Thinking, Thinking Maps, and Communication Literacy (the understanding of how to identify specific audiences, use a variety of mediums to communicate thoughts, ideas, and products, and meaningfully connect with those audiences...mediums may include writing, graphic design, film, physical construction of models, website design, info-graphics, podcasts, etc...)
-We will align Planet Bravo and our Art program to support these projects.
+We will align with our new computer lab program, STEAM Lab Educator, and our Art program to support these projects.
 Teachers will support student growth and high academic expectations utilizing strategies gained through Professional Development.
 Growth will be measured by a 5% increase in student attendance and 80% of students reporting feeling academically challenged and engaged on local surveys (i.e. Hanover climate survey, OLWEUS, and CA Healthy Kids).